 Quickstart example#

-In the following example, we use the “test” MRIOT of the pymrio module, which doesn’t require to load additional data and has a low number of sectors and regions, allowing fast computation.
+In the following example, we use the “test” MRIOT of the pymrio module, which doesn’t require loading additional data and has a low number of sectors and regions, allowing fast computation.

 Instantiating a model from a MRIOT system#

 First import the required elements.
-We use the ARIOPsiModel version here (which you probably should).
+We use the ARIOPsiModel version here (which you probably should as well).

 [2]: